Skip to main content

 • member-specific participation state

-That separation is important for coverage, protection, sponsor plans, and future capital comparability.
+That separation is important for coverage, protection, sponsor plans, and capital comparability.

 What the current protocol model supports